Links

 This section of Panther's documentation covers how to configure your Panther Console and your overall Panther deployment.
 Panther features several configurable settings that enable you to tailor the service for your needs.

 To access your General settings, click the gear icon in the upper right corner of your Panther Console.
-The General settings include tabs for Main Information, SAML Configuration, Data Lake, and Developer Workflow.
+The General settings include the following tabs:

 In this section, you can configure the following fields:

-Integrate with SAML Identity Providers (IdP) to enable user login to the Panther Console via SSO.
+You can integrate with SAML Identity Providers (IdPs) to enable user login to the Panther Console via SSO.
 After setting up a SSO integration, you can optionally enforce its use for logging in.
 Panther integrates with the following providers:

-In addition, Panther supports integrating with any SAML IdP via the Generic SSO integration.
+Panther also supports integrating with any SAML IdP via the Generic SSO integration.

 For more information, see SAML/SSO Integration.